bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-17.md

 _Recap of key achievements from this sprint to highlight._
 - Started organizing notes as sprints.
 - Completed Patron Selection screen sounds.
+- Learned how to fix shader so it works with label colors.

 ---
 ## 🔍 Sprint Review (06-30)